• Home

 How Long Does it Take to Kayak Horseshoe Bend?

-For those who don’t have a lot of time, great news: a half-day trip is enough to kayak Horseshoe Bend!
+For those who don’t have a lot of time, great news: a half-day is enough to kayak Horseshoe Bend!

-Hire a backhaul service (we went with Kayak the Colorado), who you’ll meet at the Lees Ferry Boat Launch at a specified time.
 Instead of going all the way up the dam, have them drop you off just upstream of Horseshoe Bend itself, at what’s known as Petroglyph Beach.

-From there, it’s approximately 10 miles back downstream to the boat launch.
 When we went in October, we seriously took our time, stopping for lunch and to take endless photos (including of grazing wild horses!), plus a few bathroom breaks, and the route took us almost exactly seven hours.
-If you didn’t stop much and had a bit more hustle, the trip would take closer to five.

 There is a longer route for kayaking Horseshoe Bend, the 15-mile trip from the Glen Canyon Dam downstream to Lees Ferry.
 This trip takes about eight hours, of course depending on the number of stops and how quickly you paddle.

-Our backhaul boat captain recommended we do the shorter Petroglyph Beach route, because in late fall you have very little sunlight in the canyon itself and it gets very cold.
-We were happy to take that recommendation and enjoyed a much more leisurely paddle kayaking the Colorado River.
+Our backhaul boat captains BOTH recommended we do the shorter Petroglyph Beach route.
+In late fall ,you have very little sunlight in the canyon itself and it gets very cold.
+Then in May, the sun is getting pretty brutal and it’s directly overhead the entire time.

 There are four campgrounds between Glen Canyon Dam and Horseshoe Bend at numerous points.
 All are very rustic sites, although there are fire rings and pit toilets.
 As this is Arizona, please make sure you check on fire restrictions ahead of time to find out if you’re allowed to have one!